python/cpython/Doc/library/imp.rst

 .. function:: acquire_lock()

    Acquire the interpreter's import lock for the current thread.
 This lock should be used by import hooks to ensure thread-safety when importing modules.
-On platforms without threads, this function does nothing.

    Once a thread has acquired the import lock, the same thread may acquire it again without blocking; the thread must release it once for each time it has